New Jersey SNAP

 Go to NJHelps to pre-screen your eligibility and check to see what benefits you may qualify for.
 This is a quick and easy way to find out if you qualify.

-Applications for for NJ SNAP, however, must be done through MyNJHelps .
+Applications for for NJ SNAP, however, must be submitted through MyNJHelps .
 If you don’t already have an account, create one.

 What documents do I need for NJ SNAP?